+2265; 3365; 4465 Special Topics in Spanish

+4 credits

-2265; 2266; 3365; 3366; 4465; 4466 Special Topics in Spanish 4 credits The study of a selected topic in the discipline.
+The study of a selected topic in the discipline.
 Different topics are chosen for each offering, based on students' interests and needs.
 Foreign Language.

+2295; 3395; 4495 Internships in Spanish

+0-4 credits

-2295; 2296; 3395; 3396; 4495; 4496 Internships in Spanish 0-4 credits Supervised field experiences in appropriate settings, usually off-campus, designed to assist students in acquiring and using skills and knowledge of the discipline unique to the selected topic.
-2298; 2299; 3398; 3399; 4498; 4499 Independent Studies in Spanish 0-4 credits Directed study planned and conducted with reference to the needs of those students who are candidates for departmental honors.
+Supervised field experiences in appropriate settings, usually off-campus, designed to assist students in acquiring and using skills and knowledge of the discipline unique to the selected topic.

+2298; 3398; 4498 Independent Studies in Spanish

+0-4 credits

+Directed study planned and conducted with reference to the needs of those students who are candidates for departmental honors.
 Qualified students who are not candidates for such honors but who desire to do independent studies are also admitted with permission of the Department.

+FORENSIC SCIENCE

-Forensic Science No major is offered in this field.
+No major is offered in this field.
 A minor in Forensic Studies is offered through the departments of Chemistry and Sociology.
+Contacts: Associate Professors Dundes (Sociology) and Wladkowski (Chemistry)

+FORENSIC SCIENCE (28 hours)

+SOC 1104 Introduction to Global Societies

+SOC 2205 Criminology

+SOC 2206 Practical Applications in Law Enforcement

+SOC 3348 Legal Forensics

+GSC 1140 Introduction to Forensic Science

+CHE 1121 Essentials of General, Organic and Biochemistry or

+CHE 1101 Introductory Chemistry I: Structure and Bonding or CHE appropriate course approved by the program directors

+BIO 1111 Principles of Biology I or BIO appropriate course approved by the program directors

+Recommended but not required ENG 3308 Writing in Law and Policy

+GENERAL SCIENCE

-Contacts: Associate Professors Dundes (Sociology) and Wladkowski (Chemistry) FORENSIC SCIENCE (28 hours) SOC 1104 Introduction to Global Societies SOC 2205 Criminology SOC 2206 Practical Applications in Law Enforcement SOC 3348 Legal Forensics GSC 1140 Introduction to Forensic Science CHE 1121 Essentials of General, Organic and Biochemistry or CHE 1101 Introductory Chemistry I: Structure and Bonding BIO 1108 Human Biology or BIO 1111 Principles of Biology I Recommended but not required ENG 3308 Writing in Law and Policy General Science Professors Alspach, Herlocker, Iglich, Pagonis, and R. Smith; Associate Professors Mian, Mitschler, and Wladkowski; Assistant Professors Marx and Nilsson; Lecturers M. Smith, Stempel, and Toller.
+Professors Alspach, Herlocker, Iglich, Pagonis, and R. Smith; Associate Professors Mian, Mitschler, and Wladkowski; Assistant Professors Marx and Nilsson; Lecturer M. Smith, Adjunct Lecturers Stempel and Toller.
 No major is offered in this field.

+General Science Course Descriptions (GSC)

+1111 Introductory Astronomy

+4 credits

-General Science Course Descriptions (GSC) 1111 Introductory Astronomy 4 credits A study of the stars and stellar evolution, the solar systems, galaxies, and cosmology, with emphasis on contemporary topics.
+A study of the stars and stellar evolution, the solar systems, galaxies, and cosmology, with emphasis on contemporary topics.

 Natural Science and Mathematics.